searchspring/snap/packages/snap-preact-components/src/components/Molecules/Checkbox/readme.md

 ```

 ### color
-The `color` prop sets the checkbox border color and the icon color if `iconColor` is not set
+The `color` prop sets the checkbox border color and the icon color if the `iconColor` prop is not set.

 ```jsx
 <Checkbox color={'#ffff00'} />
 ```

 ### iconColor
-The `iconColor` prop sets the icon color and overwrites `color` prop.
-Will not affect checkbox border color.
+The `iconColor` prop sets the icon color and overwrites the `color` prop.
+It will not affect checkbox border color.

 ```jsx
 <Checkbox iconColor={'#ffff00'} />
 ```
 ### icon
 The `icon` prop contains an object with `Icon` component props.
-This only applies if using a custom checkbox `native={false}`
+This only applies if using a custom checkbox `native={false}`.

 ### Events

 #### onClick
-Callback function when checkbox is clicked.
+Callback function when the checkbox is clicked.

 ```jsx
 <Checkbox onClick={(e)=>{console.log(e)}} />